top of page

 This hack works with jackets as well as vests.

 Everyone gets invited to a wedding, celebration of life, black tie gala, or nice dinner every so often.
 Formal events are a great opportunity to lean into the most "you" parts of your wardrobe.
 Whether it's a piece you already own but don't have as much chance to wear, or a desire to buy something new, dressing in something special and expressive of your personality is one of the joys of fancy occasions.
 Ties are available in so many colors and themes, you're sure to find one that matches the vision for your outfit and the event.
 Plus, their more "one-size" nature means you get to worry less about fit.
-Another bonus: once the event is over, a tie has potential for more frequent re-wearing opportunities than the gown or suit.
-Keep it around to use when implementing the other tips in this list!
+Once the event is over, a tie has potential for more frequent re-wearing opportunities than the gown or suit.
+Keep it around for future nice occasions, and to use when implementing the other tips in this list!

-It's likely that you've at least once livened up an outfit with a unique necklace, scarf, hat, or other statement accessory--maybe you even do it regularly.
+It's likely that you've at least once livened up an outfit with a unique necklace, watch, scarf, hat, or other statement accessory--maybe you even do it regularly.
 A necktie can be used in the same way, and feels especially fun in casual contexts.
 Next time you plan an outing with friends, choose a tie to build your outfit around.
-If you feel like taking it a step further, try matching your tie to the activity or location.
+Try matching your tie to the activity or location if you feel like it!

 Tip 4.
 "Not a Tie" Looks

 At the end of the day, a necktie is just a long strip of cloth and you can use it accordingly!
-If you don't know how to tie a tie and don't feel like learning, lose the traditional knot.
-Experiment with using ties as hair ribbons, headbands, belts, bag straps, or anything else you can think of.
+Lose the traditional knot styles and experiment with using ties as hair ribbons, headbands, belts, bag straps, or anything else you can think of.
 If you still want it around the neck, you can also tie it as you would a scarf, or use a neckerchief/scarf clip to hold it together.
+These ideas are especially nice if you don't know how to tie a tie the traditional way and don't feel like learning,

 Tip 5.
 Holiday Parties